Gg2jdjdjwi/Transparent-DM-Buttons/README.md

-# 🎨 How to Install CSS Themes on Vencord & BetterDiscord
+# 🎨 How to Install CSS Themes and Custom CSS files on Vencord & BetterDiscord

 Customize your Discord experience with beautiful CSS themes using **Vencord** and **BetterDiscord**.
 This guide shows you how to install full themes and use Quick CSS for fast tweaks! 💻✨